Argennon-Project/ADAGs/README.md

     - If the amount of raised funds has not yet reached the threshold defined in the TS contract, a user may redeem at 100% price.
-    - If the amount of raised funds has reached the threshold, then the redemption price will drop to the price defined in the TS contract, which is determined by the ADAGs and usually is 90%.
-It is guaranteed that a user can redeem at that price for a configured time interval, which again is determined by the ADAGs and usually is one year.
-      After that time interval, the ICO token may not be redeemable, and the user should only convert them to the ARG token.
+    - If the amount of raised funds has reached the threshold, then the redemption price will drop to the price defined in the TS contract, which is determined by the ADAGs.
+It is guaranteed that a user can redeem at that price for a configured time interval, which is determined by the ADAGs.
+After that time interval, the ICO token may not be redeemable, and the user should only convert them to the ARG token*.
-      (*Actually even after this time interval, the ICO tokens are still redeemable.
-However, since the contract will allow the withdrawal of funds, the redemption price could be anything based on the amount of remaining funds.*)
+      The exact configuration of the token sale is decided by the ADAGs, However:
+        - the redemption price can not be less than 50%.
+        - the redemption duration can not be shorter than 6 months.
 - When a token sale is done, the earnings of the token sale will be automatically sent to the ARG ERC20 contract address and hence, it will be distributed between ARG holders, or it will be sent to the ADAGs smart contract and will be used for grant programs.

+**Actually even after this time interval, the
+ICO tokens are still redeemable.
+However, since the contract will allow the withdrawal of funds, the redemption price could be anything based on the amount of remaining funds.*

 ### Tokenomics